About Tenants in Mississauga

 Mississauga produces some excellent tenants.
-Majority of my tenants in 2013 have been IT executives arriving on work permit, International students entering UTM (University of Toronto, Mississauga) and the Sheridan College at Square One as well as regular local tenants settling in from our own Canadian market.
+Majority of our tenants in Mississauga are new immigrants, IT executives arriving on work permit, International students entering UTM (University of Toronto, Mississauga) and the Sheridan College at Square One as well as regular local tenants settling in from our own Canadian market.

 Watch out for irresponsible tenants in Mississauga

 When it comes to selecting tenants in Mississauga our team’s default ratio (percentage of bad tenant) is negligible or say 0.75%.
 We take proper due diligence in our tenant selection process that helps us eliminate bad tenants.
 But sometimes we do end up with bad lemons.
 Here are two recent examples of bad tenants that we had to deal with.

 Both of these are worth a discussion to spare you from such cases.

 The first tenants were international students from affluent families abroad who came with good references.
 However, the students turned out to be extremely irresponsible and did everything to misuse both the property and landlord tenant rights.